DimitrisKatos/dd_robot/README.md

 # Two wheel robot with Urdf and ROS 2

-In this tutorial, you will embark on the journey of creating your inaugural ROS 2 package, delving into the realm of robotics by constructing your very first two-wheel robot.
-The exploration extends beyond mere assembly as you delve into the intricacies of building a comprehensive robotics system, utilizing URDF from the ground up.
-Additionally, you will gain proficiency in crafting launch files through Python scripting.
-Culminating in a visual and interactive experience, you'll leverage Rviz and the venerable Gazebo Classic to observe and engage with your robotic creation.
+In this tutorial, we're going to build a visual model of a two-wheel robot.
+The tutorial will provide you with knowledge on how to construct a comprehensive robotic model from scratch.
+You will learn how to visualize your robot in Rviz and interact with its real behavior in the Gazebo Classic Simulator.
+In total, you will create seven robot models from scratch and develop two launch files that will integrate the robot into Rviz and spawn it into Gazebo.

 ---

-Before creating your first ROS 2 package you must install ROS2, install the colcon and create a ros workspace.
+Before creating your first ROS 2 package you must install ROS2, install the colcon tool and create a ros workspace.
 You can follow the instraction in the following links:
 - [Install ROS 2 humble.](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)
 - [Install colcon to build packages.](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html)
 - [Create a ROS 2 workspace.](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)

-In the following link, you can discover a presentation on the installation process of ROS 2 and the utilization of the colcon tool.
-The presentation also guides you through the establishment of a ROS 2 workspace.
-Furthermore you can cope with some ROS 2 feautures.
+In the provided link, you'll discover a presentation guiding you through the installation of ROS2 and the colcon tool.
+The tutorial also covers the creation of a ROS 2 workspace, crucial for organizing and developing your robotics projects.
+Furthermore ROS 2 features are represented.

 - [Install ROS 2, Create ROS worksace.](https://docs.google.com/presentation/d/1xh91gPjNtocPdO5_trJKLcAcBAth0zTl/edit?usp=drive_web&ouid=106628092038381749227&rtpof=true) Greek Language.
 - Install ROS2, Create ROS workspace.
 English Language. (comming soon)

+Also make sure you have the joint_state_publihser package installed.

 ## Create your first ROS 2 package.
-We wiil create a package based on Python.
+We will create a package based on Python.
 The name of package is dd_robot:
 ```
 cd ~/ros2_ws/src
 ros2 pkg create --build-type ament_python dd_robot